Your refuse and recycling MUST be placed out for collection BEFORE 7:30am to guarantee pick up.

 The blue crates are to be used for:

-- Glass only - empty glass bottles and jars (clear, amber, blue and green).
+- Glass only - empty and clean glass bottles and jars (clear, amber, blue and green).

 What cannot go in the crate?